 Submit on-line in Canvas a copy of your PowerPoint presentation (with any supporting notes or analysis) submit (one per group).
 We will likely rely on a combination of volunteers and "involunteers" to present their analysis in class.

-Read/investigate after class: Bob Tita, "U.S. Aluminum Producers Support Biden Tariffs on Russian Imports," The Wall Street Journal, February 25, 2023.
+1. Bob Tita, "U.S. Aluminum Producers Support Biden Tariffs on Russian Imports," The Wall Street Journal, February 25, 2023.

 Midterm Exam